Great Malvern Priory: Norman Conquest to the Dissolution

 Nave of Great Malvern Priory Church.
 The older round columns and rounded arches date from the early period.
 Much of what else remains, including the upper section of the nave, dates from the expansion in the years between 1440 and 1500.

-During the reign of Edward the Confessor, Saint Wulfstan, the Bishop of Worcester, encouraged a hermit named Aldwyn to become the first Prior of Malvern Priory.
+During the reign of Edward the Confessor, Saint Wulfstan, the Bishop of Worcester, encouraged a hermit named Aldwyn of Malvern to become the first Prior of Malvern Priory.
 The monastery was in what was then the wilderness of Malvern Chase.
 According to the Worcester Monastic Annals, this work began in 1085.
 An ancient stained glass window in the Priory church depicts the legend of St. Werstan, with details of his vision, the consecration of his chapel, Edward the Confessor granting the charter for the site, and Werstan's martyrdom.

-Aldwyn was succeeded by Walcher of Malvern, an astronomer and philosopher from Lorraine.
+Aldwyn was succeeded by Walcher of Malvern, an astronomer and philosopher from Lorraine in north-eastern France.
 Walcher's tomb lid was rescued from burial at the site of the South Transept cloister garth c.
 1711.
 It is now housed in St Anne's chapel.
 The inscription on the lid reads:

 Philosophus bonus dignus Astrologus lotharingus, Vir pius et humilis, Monachus prior hujus ovilis Hic jacet in cista Geometricus et Abacista, Doctor Walcherus.
 Flet plebs, dolet undique clerus.
 Huic lux prima mori Dedit Octobris seniori; Vivat ut in coelis Exoret quisque fidelis.
 MCXXXV.

 A good philosopher, a worthy Astrologer of Lorraine, A pious and humble man, the prior monk of this fold, Here lies in a casket, a geometer skilled in the abacus, Doctor Walcher.
 The people weeps, the cleric grieves everywhere.
 To him, our elder, the first day of October brought death; That he should live in heaven may every faithful soul pray.
 1135.

 The priory was built for thirty monks on land belonging to Westminster Abbey.
 A charter from Henry I in 1128 AD refers to Great Malvern Priory as 'the Priory of St. Mary'.
 In 1154–1156, Westminster Abbey obtained a Papal bull from Pope Adrian IV which confirms a strong dependency of the priory of St Mary, Malvern, on the Abbey of Westminster.

 An 18th-century document in the Worcester County Record Office states that in the 18th year of King William's reign (1083?), the priory was dedicated to St Mary the Virgin.
 Within the Victorian History of the Counties of England: A History of Worcester, edited by W. Page, there is an account of the foundation of the monastery in Bishop Guilford's Register of 1283.
 It describes how hermit Aldwyn petitioned Urse d'Abetot, the Earl of Gloucester, for the original site (of the Priory) in the wood, and land "as far as Baldeyate"; that he collected monks, and adopted the Rule of St. Benedict; dedicating the monastery to the Virgin Mary – but occasionally under patronage of both St. Mary & St. Michael.

 On the Dissolution of the Monasteries in 1541, local people raised £20 to buy the building to replace their decaying parish church.